jsuhhome/WebDriverIoTemplate/README.md

 ## Features
 * A config.json file that holds all settings/configuration for that specific test run.
+Also, a place to store configuration reference data (urls to qa, dev, uat, etc...).
 You would want Jenkins to edit this file before execution.
 * A test-capabilities folder that holds all the various browser capabilities to inject into the wdio.conf.js file.
 This is also where you can specify test spec files to run.
 * A devtools helper class that can capture api calls using cdp protocol.
 * An example way to organize your page objects.
-* A logger system that keeps logs separate on a per worker thread.
+* A logger system that keeps logs separate on a per worker thread instance.
-* uses nconf to allow test runs to override env variable via the command line
+* uses nconf to allow test runs to override env variables via the command line

 ## Install & Setup